Voters with Disabilities

 Any voter unable to reach their voting area may request to vote “curbside.”
 This option allows voters to park as close to the Voting Location as possible and vote, whether they are at the curb or in their car.
 Certain In-Person Voting Locations that are not handicap accessible will have a sign posted outside with a phone number that will directly connect them to poll workers to aid them.
-When notified that someone has requested curbside voting, a poll worker will bring a Roster of Voters to the voter to sign, a ballot, a ballot secrecy sleeve, a pen, and assists the voter if necessary.
+When notified that someone has requested curbside voting, a poll worker will bring a ballot, a ballot secrecy sleeve, a pen, and assists the voter if necessary.
 For more information, please contact our office at (805) 654-2664.

 ADDITIONAL ACCESSIBLE VOTING OPTIONS AND SERVICES